JGPorteous/BuildLights/README.md

 # BuildLights
-Controlling the NeoPixel String for a Build Notification
+Controlling the NeoPixel LED Strip for a Build Notification System